 Students travelling on school-sponsored or student organization-sponsored business do not ordinarily require advances.
-The Assistant Dean for Student Affairs may authorize an advance only if a student can show an extraordinary need for a travel advance.
+The Assistant Dean for Student Relations may authorize an advance only if a student can show an extraordinary need for a travel advance.

-At the conclusion of Law School-sponsored or student organization-sponsored travel, a student must timely submit to the Assistant Dean for Student Affairs a completed, itemized Expenditure Report Form, with original receipts attached.
+At the conclusion of Law School-sponsored or student organization-sponsored travel, a student must timely submit to the Assistant Dean for Student Relations a completed, itemized Expenditure Report Form, with original receipts attached.
 The submitted Expenditure Report Form must be signed by the person requesting reimbursement, along with the head of your organization, its treasurer, and its faculty advisor.
 The Expenditure Reimbursement Form must detail the expenditures for which reimbursement is requested and their nature and purpose.
 The expenditures must be supported by original receipts as proof of payment.
 Expenditure Report Forms that are illegible, or are inappropriately explained and supported, will be returned to the student who prepared the form.

 Expenditures not covered include, but are not limited to: alcohol, laundry, personal telephone calls, hotel movies and car rental not previously approved.

-If you have any questions at all, please do not hesitate to contact either the Assistant Dean for Student relations and Alumni Relations or the Student relations and Alumni Relations Assistant.
+If you have any questions at all, please do not hesitate to contact either the Assistant Dean for Student relations and Alumni Relations or the Student and Alumni Relations Assistant.
 And please remember, always keep your faculty advisors in the communication and planning loop.